 The Woon Foundation Painting and Sculpture Art Prize

-Mr Wee Teng Woon a keen art collector and graduate of Northumbria University has initiated the funding of three major prizes and two consolation prizes each year valued at £40,000 through his family’s foundation.
+Mr Wee Teng Woon a keen art collector and graduate of Northumbria University has initiated the funding of three major prizes and discretionary consolation prizes each year valued at £40,000 through his family’s foundation.

-The 1st Prize Woon Tai Jee Art Fellowship will be in the form of a bursary of £20,000 to be utilised to pay the costs of the Fellowship at the BxNU Institute for Contemporary Art at BALTIC 39 the institute is the result of a collaborative partnership between BALTIC Centre for Contemporary Art and Northumbria University.
+1st Prize Woon Tai Jee Art Fellowship will be in the form of a bursary of £20,000 to be utilised to pay the costs of the Fellowship at the BxNU Institute for Contemporary Art at BALTIC 39 the institute is the result of a collaborative partnership between BALTIC Centre for Contemporary Art and Northumbria University.
 The recipient will have access to dedicated space in the BxNU institute at BALTIC 39 for the duration of the Fellowship.
 The winner shall also receive critical and professional development support from a mentor.

 2nd Prize Lim Ai Fang Art Prize: £9,000